-I also added soaked and well cooked beans and oatmeal.
-They love the banana, buckwheat, teff and coconut muffins.
+- I also added soaked and well cooked beans and oatmeal.
+They love the apple pear and banana muffins with teff and buckwheat.
 I will post the recipe soon.
 They are wonderful because they don’t crumble much and are easy to eat.

 The other big event in the Slater house is preparing for our trip to the mountains.
 We plan to leave on a Friday and return on a Monday.
 That means enough food for two, six hour car trips, and three days of meals.
 Piece of cake!!
 Here is the list so far: